 Properly training hens to use the nests is vital if the incidence of non-nest eggs is to be reduced or avoided.
-Training should start early in the pullets' life with perches and platforms being provided in the rearing period to help train and stimulate the females in jumping and nesting behavior (see Figure 1).
-Perches should be placed in the rearing pens from 28-42 days of age with 3cm (1 inch) of perch space per female being provided.
-Platforms can be used as an alternative or supplement to perches, allowing $1m^2$ (10.8 ft2) of platform for every 500 females.
-Ideally these 'training' perches/platforms should be of the same design and material as those used in the laying house.
-Light intensity in rear should be above 10 lux (1 foot candle); low light intensity in rear will discourage birds from using perches and slatted platforms.
+Training should start early in the pullets' life with perches and platforms being provided in the rearing period to help train and stimulate the females in jumping and nesting behaviour (see Figure 1).
+Perches should be placed in the rearing pens from 28-42 days of age with 3cm of perch space per female being provided.
+Platforms can be used as an alternative or supplement to perches, allowing 1m2 of platform for every 500 females.
+Ideally these 'training' perches/ platforms should be of the same design and material as those used in the laying house.
+Light intensity in rear should be above 10 lux; low light intensity in rear will discourage birds from using perches and slatted platforms.

-Training of hens to use the nest should start early in rear, with the use of perches and/or platforms to stimulate jumping and nesting behavior.
-FIGURE 1: Examples of perches and platforms to be provided in rear
+• Training of hens to use the nest should start early in rear, with the use of perches and/or platforms to stimulate jumping and nesting behaviour.

+Figure 1: Examples of perches and platforms to be provided in rear